Using the Centre

 - When advanced technical assistance is required it will be by appointment only.

 - User has the responsibility to learn and follow equipments’ specific rules.

 - In any publications you have, that include images taken in the facility, you are asked to include standard acknowledgement and follow the centre Acknowledgement policy.

-- All access to facilities and equipment at CMCA complies with our Booking/Cancellation policy.
+- All access to facilities and equipment at CMCI complies with our Booking/Cancellation policy.

-- Prior to their training each user will have to read and sign the rules and guidelines that are applied to the CMCI.
+- During their training each user will have to read and sign the rules and guidelines that are applied to the CMCI.

 A booking policy applies to use of the instruments to facilitate fair and equitable access for all users.

 - Users are not allowed to share their scheduling account.

 - The maximum length of a booking and the number of bookings that can simultaneously exist for a single user is determined on a instrument-by-instrument basis.